Statement of commitment on human rights and impact assessment

 • In compliance with the due diligence obligation, Kesko has, and will, establish its procedures and practices in ways which respect human rights in all of Kesko’s operations.

-• Kesko’s operations have a salient impact on the human rights of four groups: customers, personnel, purchasing chains and communities in which we operate.
+• Kesko’s operations have a salient impact on the human rights of four groups: customers, employees, purchasing chains and communities in which we operate.

 • Kesko listens to its stakeholders’ views on human rights and takes them into account in the development of its operations.